 - 90,000 contacts × 3 segments = 270,000 segments

-- At Growth: 270,000 × $0.0170 = $4,590
+- At Growth: 270,000 × $0.0205 = $5,535

-- At Starter rates on the same volume: 270,000 × $0.0200 = $5,400
+- At Standard rates on the same volume: 270,000 × $0.0245 = $6,615

-- Difference: $810 on a single blast.
+- Difference: $1,080 on a single blast.

 (If you'd written that same message in plain GSM-7 with no emoji, 175 characters is 2 segments of 153, and the whole thing costs you a third less.
 Worth remembering before you reach for the emoji.)

 Notice the proportion, too.
-Going from Starter to Growth cut your all-in rate by about 15%.
-Going from Growth to Enterprise cuts the platform rate from $0.0125 to $0.0028, and your all-in cost drops from $0.0170 to $0.0073 — but the fixed carrier fee now dominates: at $0.0073 all-in, most of what's left is carrier fee you can't compress.
+Going from Standard to Growth cut your all-in rate by about 16%.
+A negotiated Enterprise rate can push the platform component further — but the fixed carrier fee increasingly dominates: the lower the platform rate goes, the more of what's left is carrier fee you can't compress.

 The practical read: every tier down is worth chasing, but the carrier pass-through sets a hard floor on how cheap SMS can ever get.
 Nobody — us, a wholesale CPaaS provider, anyone routing on registered 10DLC — gets under that carrier fee.
 If a vendor quotes you an all-in number below the carrier pass-through, they're either eating margin temporarily or they're not telling you the whole bill.